How To Create A To Do List In WordPress

 Plugin Usage

-This brings up the ‘To-Do List’ page …
+This brings you to the ‘To-Do List’ page …

-For example, you can add new to-do items from your admin bar …
+For example, you can add a new item to your to-do list from your dashboard bar …

 You can also add new to-do items to your list from the ‘To-Do List’ dashboard section by clicking on the ‘Add To-Do item’ link …

-Note: If you are using a list type that allows you to assign responsibilities over items to specific users, select a user from the drop-down list and assign them the item …
+Note: If you are using a list type that lets you assign items to users, select a user from the drop-down list and assign them the item …

-You can also make multiple users responsible for the same item (click on ‘x’ to delete a user) …
+You can also assign items to multiple users (click on ‘x’ to remove a user) …

-Repeat this process to continue adding new items to your list …
+Repeat this process to keep adding new items to your to-do list …

-Editing And Deleting Items
+Editing And Removing To-Do Items From Your List

 To edit or delete an item, click on the ‘Edit’ or ‘Delete’ buttons next to items under the ‘Action’ column …

-Depending on your plugin configuration settings (see previous section), users assigned to tasks may also receive email notifications …
+Depending on how you have configured the plugin (discussed earlier), users assigned to tasks may also receive email notifications …

-When a user assigned with completing an item ticks the item check box …
+When a user assigned with completing an item ticks the item checkbox …

-And gets added to the ‘Completed Items’ section located in the main screen of the ‘To-Do List’ plugin …
+And appears in the ‘Completed Items’ section located in the ’To-Do List’ screen …

 Additional Plugin Information